Time Investment: 5 minutes

-Despite the many status updates, frantic forum postings and articles circling by photography industry blogs, Facebook and Paypal are not trying to steal ownership of your photography at upload.
+Despite the many status updates, frantic forum postings, and articles by photography industry blogs circulating now, Facebook and Paypal are not trying to steal ownership of your photography at upload.

 We are at a day in the technology world where we blindly accept Terms and Conditions all the time without even reading.
 By not reading these Terms, you can be agreeing to things that may not be beneficial to your business or intellectual property use.

 Although not reading these Terms can have negative consequences, these companies are big names for a reason.
 They are smarter than to take full ownership of your intellectual property (at least as of now).

 We should also be smarter than to rely on the credibility of one-off posts on the Internet without doing our research.
 And we, as business owners, have a responsibility to not rely on company representatives information because the statements recently made by a Facebook employee asserting Facebook ownership over intellectual property was incorrect.
 There is personal responsibility in understanding what you are agreeing to when using systems such as PayPal and Facebook.

 So, in order to understand what these Terms mean, it is fundamental that all Intellectual Property owners have an understanding of a license and an ownership release.
 Let’s dig in!

 A license is an agreement between the Licensor, owner of intellectual property, and another, the Licensee, who is being provided, whether by fee or royalty, rights to use such intellectual property as defined in the license agreement.

 For Photographers and other creative types, one would think this is relatively easy.
 For example, many photographers want to retain their copyright (ownership of the intellectual property) and provide a print release (providing a license to print to non-owner party – such as a client).

 By a quick examination of the Terms for both of these industry giants, you will see that a license for use of the intellectual property is being used, and not an ownership transfer.
 This license typically means they’ll use images in marketing but the individual Terms define their use, even if written very broadly.